-- Work with educators to plan when to add new foods to the menu and how they will be introduced to children, such as: - 1.
-Bridging familiar foods with new foods - 2.
-Using a 'kitchen garden' to cook with ingredients grown by the children - Getting involved and/or supporting cooking activities in the classroom.
+- Work with educators to plan when to add new foods to the menu and how they will be introduced to children, such as: - a.
+Bridging familiar foods with new foods - b.
+Using a 'kitchen garden' to cook with ingredients grown by the children - c.
+Getting involved and/or supporting cooking activities in the classroom.